HetDaftary/OpenCV-CPP/README.md

 - Namespace to be used to call OpenCV functions: <b>cv</b>.
 - Ubuntu or a Debian based distro is recommended to use has Arch based distros tend to get some weird errors related to path.
+- We are using a python file to compile and run the programs for convenience.
+- Way to compile and run with python program.

+                python3 compileAndRun.py src/readAndShowImage.cpp
+- We pass the cpp file path to python3 code as argv.
+- <b>Note</b> that all the programs are tested from working directory and thus paths are written with respect to the working directory.

 ## Read Images